MaximDubrovin/miracle/README.md

 In case above second miracle inherits ```data-m-effect```, ```data-m-duration``` and ```data-m-spinner``` properties from miracle with m-id «godzilla».

-## Await another miracle
+## Await another miracle or own trigger

-Miracle can await when another miracle will be «loaded» or «shown» before start to show himself.
+Miracle can await when another miracle will be «loaded» or «shown» before start to show himself or own trigger.
 You can run complex ordered miracles orchestra.
 Declare and Conquer.

 #### data-m-await-load = «m-id» or "prev"